Fateh (2025 film): Premise

+Fateh Singh, an ex-special ops officer, lives a peaceful life as a dairy farming supervisor in Punjab until a village girl, Nimrit Kaur, falls prey to a cybercrime syndicate headed by Raza and Satya Prakash.
+Joining forces with Khushi Sharma, an ethical hacker, Fateh uses their combined skills to rescue Nimrit and destroy the cybercrime syndicate.

 Production

 Development

 The film was announced by Zee Studios in December 2021.
-Later, Sonu Sood revealed during an event in October 2022 that he is making a film titled Fateh in which he will mark his writing and directorial debut.
+It marks the directorial debut of actor Sonu Sood.

 Filming

-The shooting of the film began in March 2023 in Punjab and was wrapped-up in October 2023.
+Filming began in March 2023 in Punjab and wrapped in October 2023.

 Music

 The soundtrack album is composed by Yo Yo Honey Singh, Shabbir Ahmed, Haroon–Gavin and Vivek Hariharan while the background score is composed by John Stewart Eduri, and features the composition "To the Moon" by Hans Zimmer.

 The first single titled "Fateh Kar Fateh" was released on 12 December 2024.
 The second single titled "Hitman" was released on 17 December 2024.